 The College of Education Graduate Programs Handbook is for informational purposes and does not constitute a contract.
-Programs listed are subject to change, and individual departments and units should be consulted for further information.
+Programs listed are subject to change, and individual departments, units, and the Graduate College should be consulted for further information.

 The commitment of the University to the most fundamental principles of academic freedom, equality of opportunity, and human dignity requires that decisions involving students and employees be based on individual merit and be free from invidious discrimination in all its forms, whether or not specifically prohibited by law.